JAWA21/togCap/README.md

 togCap
 ======

-h1
-Time manager that syncs with Capsule
+<h2>Time manager that syncs with Capsule